julius-speech/prompter/README.md

 First, look at the header part of the script, and set the server name where Julius runs.

-You can also change caption size, window location, fonts, colors, etc.
+You can also change fonts, caption text height, default font size, window location, colors, etc.

 Then,